About This Guide

 Setting up Information Governance Framework

-To follow this guide, use a browser to access the EDG web-application running in one of the following environments.
+To work through this guide, use a browser to access the TopBraid EDG web-application running in one of the following environments.

 - Create an EDG trial evaluation at TopQuadrant, and run EDG from the TopQuadrant servers.
 Submit an EDG evaluation request or contact TopQuadrant.

 - Use TopBraid Composer – Maestro Edition (TBC-ME), and run its demonstration version of EDG.
 Download and install TBC-ME.
-If using sample data, you will need to download and install EDG samples project.
+If using sample data then, this will also require separate installation of the EDG samples project.

 - Install EDG on a server accessible to your network (which could also be a local Tomcat server, via localhost).
 For a custom install, contact TopQuadrant and see EDG Server Installation and Integration.
 If using sample data, this will also require separate installation of the EDG samples project.